Troubleshooting Writing Workshop: Three Common Questions

 2. Students aren’t taking the peer conferences seriously.

 Spend plenty of time modeling a peer conference before students are asked to do this on their own.
 Doing a mock conference with one other student in front of the class will go a long way, as will explaining the point of the conference.
 Additionally, collecting the peer conference handouts and letting students know that they will not get credit for conferences that are not done well will help them know that you are serious about the process.
 I have also found that when students care about their topics, they are more likely to want their pieces to be good—and once they have seen the benefits of peer conferences, they are more likely to utilize that resource.
-Giving them as much choice as possible the it comes to topics helps achieve that buy-in.
+So giving them as much choice as possible the it comes to topics helps achieve that buy-in.

 3. The atmosphere in the class isn’t as quiet as I would like.